$50 For A Week of Food: Grocery List & Recipes That Work!

 Day 1 – Sunday Supper

-I went shopping Sunday afternoon and as soon as I got home, I began our $50 weekly meal plan challenge.
+I went shopping Sunday and as soon as I got home, I began our $50 weekly meal plan challenge.
 We started with abundance by putting that rotisserie chicken right on the dinner table to enjoy, plus roasted potatoes, maple-glazed carrots, and fresh-baked bread — all from our challenge ingredients.
 Made by me (Jennifer).
 Rating: Wonderful start to the week!

 After dinner, I immediately did the following: